|

 Vaibhav Krishan

-I am currently a Postdoc at The Institute of Mathematical Sciences.
-Before this, I was a PhD student at the Computer Science and Engineering department of Indian Institute of Technology Bombay, where I was very fortunate to be advised by Prof. Nutan Limaye and Prof. Sundar Vishwanathan.
-Previously, I was an undergraduate student at the department of Computer Science and Engineering of Indian Institute of Technology Bombay.
+I am currently a Postdoc at the Theoretical Computer Science department of The Institute of Mathematical Sciences in Chennai, India.
+Before this, I obtained a PhD student from the Computer Science and Engineering department of Indian Institute of Technology Bombay, where I was very fortunate to be advised by Prof. Nutan Limaye and Prof. Sundar Vishwanathan.
+Before joining for PhD, I worked as a quantitative trader for a high frequency trading firm, and as a data scientist, for overall four years of experience.
+I obtained my undergraduate degree from the department of Computer Science and Engineering at Indian Institute of Technology Bombay.

 [DBLP],